Exporting in Zettlr

 Options for exporting

-Starting from version 0.17, Zettlr provides you with a plethora of options to export documents according to your needs.
+0.17, Zettlr provides you with a plethora of options to export documents according to your needs.
 They are split in two different dialogs.
 The general options for exporting are located within the preferences window.
 Open it, and navigate to the "Export"-tab.
 There you have two sections letting you customise the exports.
 First, you can select in which directory the resulting files should be stored.

 - Selecting the temporary directory will make Zettlr save your export documents to the temporary directory.
 The temporary directory is a special folder on every operating system that is used for temporary files and is expunged as soon as a file is not needed anymore.
 This is good if you don't want to store exported files anywhere on your system.
 If you export your files to the temporary directory, you will have to save them explicitly somewhere else to make it persistent.